 Once you have some information, you can weigh your options.
 Can you afford any additional costs that might be associated with this type of flood plain?
 And are you still comfortable with the property?

-"In most cases it is possible to assume the seller's flood policy," says Graham Stiles, senior vice president with Alexander Chandler Realty and partner at Highrises.com, in Fort Worth, Texas.
+"In most cases it is possible to assume the seller's flood policy," says Graham Stiles, now president of the commercial division for Re/Max Trinity, in Fort Worth, Texas.

 RATE SEARCH: Find a low-down payment mortgage today.